Building type

 A school or public building is rarely empty, and that shapes everything.
 The site stays occupied, there are safeguarding and public-safety duties, and the building stock is often older, with asbestos-cement roofs and tired elevations that have not been touched in years.
 We are an exterior coatings contractor, and on these buildings the survey is as much about access, segregation and timing as it is about the coating itself.

-Because we survey before we recommend anything, we can be honest about whether roof coatings, asbestos roof encapsulation or commercial wall coatings are the right answer or whether a section needs repair or replacement.
+Because we survey before we recommend anything, we can be straight about whether roof coatings, asbestos roof encapsulation or wall coatings are the right answer or whether a section needs repair or replacement.
 The aim is a sound, safe, well-kept building that serves the people who use it.

 - Roof coatings for profiled-metal, flat and pitched school and public-building roofs

-- Asbestos roof encapsulation to lock down and extend the life of older asbestos-cement roofs
+- Asbestos roof encapsulation to lock down and add years to older asbestos-cement roofs

 - Wall coatings and cladding spraying to refresh tired elevations

-- Cut-edge corrosion treatment on exposed metal edges, laps and fixings
+- Cut-edge corrosion treatment on the exposed metal edges, laps and fixings

 Older public stock often has asbestos-cement roofs.
-Where they are sound but weathered, asbestos roof encapsulation can lock the surface down and extend service life without disturbance, which is usually preferable to stripping.
-Cut-edge corrosion on metal roofs is treated as preparation, cleaned back, treated and sealed before any topcoat.
+Where they are sound but weathered, encapsulation locks the surface down and adds service life without disturbance, which usually beats stripping.
+Cut-edge corrosion on metal roofs is treated as prep, cleaned back, treated and sealed before any topcoat.

 Related support